ben-xo/sslscrobbler/README.md

   for beta testing, feedback and moral support
 * DJ NightLife for his support of the project!
 * Brian Tiger Chow for bug reports and patches
+* Nick Masi (N-Masi) for code contributions to logging

 Shouts:
 * Last.fm for letting me use the back room of the office to broadcast loud radio